 For the Record: we can harp on the NFL for hurting the product on the field and we’d all be right, but big businesses do this all the time.

 In the real world these employees don’t get called replacements, they’re called interns or apprentices, and they get paid in opportunity not dollars.
 Companies use people with no experience because they cost nothing.
-After a year of paying them squat, they pick out a couple of quick learners, pay them a little more and it’s still costs them a fraction of what someone with an impressive resume would demand.
+After a year of paying them squat, they pick out a couple of quick learners, pay them a little more and it’s still a fraction of what someone with an impressive resume would demand.

 If the replacement ref’s can make it through a year of playing sink or swim, they’ll be good enough and cheap, just like interns.